sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - unspsc-version (index 57): The version of the UNSPSC code used to define the UNSPSC code value.
 For more information see, http://www.unspsc.org/.

+- $$meta-extension: This CDDL socket can be used to extend the software-meta-entry group model.
+See {{model-extension}}.

 ## The Resource Collection Definition

 {: #model-hash-entry}
 ### The hash-entry Array

-CoSWID add explicit support for the representation of hash entries using algorithms that are registered at the Named Information Hash Algorithm Registry via the hash-entry member (label 58).
+CoSWID adds explicit support for the representation of hash entries using algorithms that are registered in the IANA "Named Information Hash Algorithm Registry" using the hash-entry member (label 58).

 ~~~~ CDDL
 hash-entry = [ hash-alg-id: int, hash-value: bytes, ]
 ~~~~

-The number used as a value for hash-alg-id MUST refer an ID in the Named Information Hash Algorithm Registry (see https://www.iana.org/assignments/named-information/named-information.xhtml); other hash algorithms MUST NOT be used.
+The number used as a value for hash-alg-id MUST refer an ID in the "Named Information Hash Algorithm Registry" (see https://www.iana.org/assignments/named-information/named-information.xhtml); other hash algorithms MUST NOT be used.
 The hash-value MUST represent the raw hash value of the hashed resource generated using the hash algorithm indicated by the hash-alg-id.

 {: #model-resource-collection}
 ### The resource-collection Group

-A list of items both used in evidence (discovered by an inventory process) and payload (installed in a system entity) content of a CoSWID tag document to structure and differentiate the content of specific CoSWID tag types.
-Potential content includes directories, files, processes, resources or firmwares.
+A list of items both used in evidence (created by a software discovery process) and payload (installed in an endpoint) content of a CoSWID tag document to structure and differentiate the content of specific CoSWID tag types.
+Potential content includes directories, files, processes, or resources.

-The CDDL for the resource-collection group is as follows:
+The CDDL for the resource-collection group follows:

 ~~~ CDDL
 resource-collection = (